Selina Scott: United States and Donald Trump

 CBS in the United States hired her for their news show West 57th, which on one assignment took her to Kenya.
 For CBS, Scott gained exclusive access and revealing interviews with, amongst others, George Harrison, Prince Charles, Bono of U2 and the world chess champion Garry Kasparov.

 Whilst in America, Scott interviewed Donald Trump.
 Her 1995 documentary for ITV about Trump was the first investigation into his honesty.
-Owing to a technical issue with the camera, Scott interviewed Trump twice. the programme intercut them.
+Owing to a technical issue with the camera, Scott interviewed Trump twice, the programme intercut them.
+Selina remembers that she didn't charm Trump in any way and came away thinking that he was a man who likes to impress women, she mentioned; "I just went in and got the information I needed, and didn't really think about whether I liked him or not".
+When the interviews ended, his staff mentioned that Trump 'liked her - a lot' and thought she was 'wonderful and charming' and was captivated by her.
 When it aired on ITV, Trump was shocked by its critical tone and threatened Scott with legal action and sent her numerous angry threatening letters, an issue which partly became public knowledge at the time.

 Trump warned ITV that if they sold the rights to any of the American television stations that were bidding for it, he would tie them up in the courts.
 ITV complied, meaning the US press and public were unable to see the documentary.
 It also started a long-running feud between Trump and Scott.

 Shortly after the interview with Trump, Scott signed a deal reportedly worth $200,000 to host her own talk show, The Selina Scott Show for NBC Super Channel.
 By 1997, she was back in the UK, signing a contract with Sky reputedly for £1,000,000.
 She hosted the breakfast programme, later switching to the 5pm news.
+When questioned about what he thought of Selina after the interview, Trump called her "despicable" and "a washed-out, unattractive loser".